 (Romans 13:1-7 NIV)

-It cannot be spelled out any more clear than that.
+It cannot be spelled out any more clearly than that.
 The authorities, in their capacity to punish evildoers, are divinely ordained, acting on behalf of God, and not to be resisted.
 To rebel against them, we are told, is to rebel against God.

 Of course, this is where some smarmy Anabaptist ‘kingdom’ pusher will interject, to excuse their own topic and rebellious spirit, by saying “Well, America was started by a rebellion,” or “occupies stolen land” and go on to suggest this excuses or exempts them from applying St. Paul’s instruction.
 They, in their woeful arrogance, have appointed themselves to be the judge of nations rather than simply pray for their leaders and obey Jesus as they ought.
 And this is because they, like Judas before them, are duplicitous and truly more obsessed with worldly power than they let on.
 For them, the ‘kingdom’ is merely a front for political ambitions, it is so they can feel righteous in their contempt for what is ordained by God.